algofairness/fatconference-2018-auditing-tutorial/index.md

 * Get the [Jupyter Notebook](tutorial.ipynb).

 ## Papers

+Suresh, Carlos, and Charlie are the ones presenting the tutorial; but the techniques themselves were designed in collaboration with many other people, and the work is described in these papers:

 * Feldman et al., [Certifying and Removing Disparate Impact](https://dl.acm.org/citation.cfm?id=2783311), KDD 2015
 * Adler et al., [Auditing Black-Box Models for Indirect Influence](https://link.springer.com/article/10.1007/s10115-017-1116-3), Knowledge and Information Systems, 54(1):95--122, 2018.

+## BlackBoxAuditing repository

+The source code for the `BlackBoxAuditing` library itself is currently hosted [on a GitHub repository](https://github.com/algofairness/BlackBoxAuditing).